jessepeterson/margarita/README.md

 **launchd**

 Margarita can be started automatically as part of launchd.
-Included is a launchd.plist file (originally supllied by stazeii in issue #2 - thanks!).
+Included is a launchd.plist file (originally supplied by [stazeii](https://github.com/stazeii) in [issue #2](https://github.com/jessepeterson/margarita/issues/2) - thanks!).
 It may need to be modified to fit your environment, installation locations, user specifications, etc.

 1. Copy plist file to ```/Library/LaunchDaemons/```
 2. Modify the plist to specify installation directory (namely the second item of the ProgramArguments key) and any other locations or modifications.